santiagoTOP/ContextAgent/README.md

 ## 📚 Documentation

-More details are available at [Documentation](https://deepwiki.com/context-machine-lab/agentz).
+More details are available at [Documentation](https://deepwiki.com/context-machine-lab/contextagent).

 ## 🙏 Acknowledgements

-AgentZ's context-central design is inspired by the multi-agent systems research community and best practices in distributed state management.
+ContextAgent's context-central design is inspired by the multi-agent systems research community and best practices in distributed state management.
 We are particularly grateful to:

 - [OpenAI Agents SDK](https://github.com/openai/openai-agents-python) - For providing a lightweight, powerful framework for multi-agent workflows and the financial research agent example that demonstrates structured research patterns.
 - [Youtu-Agent](https://github.com/TencentCloudADP/youtu-agent) - For its flexible agent framework architecture with open-source model support and tool generation capabilities.